-Thanks to its open software and hardware designs, the Pi is well-suited to demonstrating the core tenants of the IoT.
+Thanks to its open software and hardware designs, the Raspberry Pi is well-suited to demonstrating the core tenants of the IoT.
 On a Pi, a tinkerer has full control.
 They can connect actuators and sensors, process data, and send information over a WiFi connection.

 The key to the Raspberry Pi is initial simplicity with a high tolerance for increasing complexity.
 For IoT applications, PubNub Data Streams bring this same usability to inter-device communication, enabling even a beginner to create realtime, bidirectional communication between their own embedded devices.